yiisoft/validator/docs/guide/en/result.md

 ];
 ```

-However, when using the [`Nested`] rule with multiple attributes per rule set, special characters need to be escaped with
+However, when using the `Nested` rule with multiple attributes per rule set, special characters need to be escaped with
 a backslash (`\`) for value paths to be correct and to be possible to reverse them back from string to individual
 items.
-See the [Using keys containing separator/shortcut] section for more details.
+See the [Using keys containing separator / shortcut] section for more details.

 This can be used as an alternative to using a custom separator.